ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should die to-night,
+My friends would look upon my quiet fnce
+Before they laid it in its resting place,
+And deem that death had left it almost fair;
+And laying snow-white flowers against my hair,
-oth It down with tearful tenderness,
+Wouldsmooth It down with tearful tenderness,
 Ana fold my hands with lingering caress.
 Poor hands, so empty and so cold, to night.
 - If I should die to-night,